bobgreenshields/deliverance/_areas/06-gang-boss-cave.md

 It's immediately apparent that this cave is occupied and not only by the poor wretch who is tied to a wooden frame and obviously being beaten and tortured.

+A goblin and archer at E alternately sitting on the box or striking/stabbing Galmraes.

 The dwarf, Glamraes Goldenbrand, is the caravan master that the party has been tasked to find.

+**Timer** until mob J arrives - if Klarg is absent he comes with them.